product-os/landr/README.md

   to use as data for generating the site.
 The location of the data file can be specified using the -m flag.
   By default the site will be written to a folder named landr-dist in the current directory.
-Ther location that the site will be written to can be specified using the -o flag.
+The location that the site will be written to can be specified using the -o flag.
   You can also optionally deploy your site to netlfiy using the -d flag.
 Deploying to netlify relies on providing the NETLIFY_AUTH_TOKEN env var.